 We’re sure that at some point you’ve wondered what kind of a PC you could get if you had $3000.
-Well, in the text below we’ve assembled the best $3000 PC Build, and needless to say, it contains some of the best components currently available on the market!
+Well, in the text below we’ve assembled the best $3000 PC Build, and in all honesty, it’s even better than we had expected.

 And you know what the best part is?